 Section 1.
 Dues and Fees of the Organization

 a.
-The dues of this organization shall be equal to one and two-tenths percent (1.02%) of the total salary (including overloads, reassigned duties, and/or summer session) of tenured and tenure-track faculty members or one and two-tenths percent (1.02%) of the semesterly total salary (including overloads, reassigned duties, and/or summer session) of non-tenured and non-tenure track (temporary) faculty members.
+The dues of this organization shall be equal to one and three-tenths percent (1.30% as of Fall 2020) of the total salary (including overloads, reassigned duties, and/or summer session) of tenured and tenure-track faculty members or one and three-tenths percent (1.30%, as of Fall 2020) of the semesterly total salary (including overloads, reassigned duties, and/or summer session) of non-tenured and non-tenure track (temporary) faculty members.
 Dues and fees shall be deducted and collected for each month that a faculty member receives a paycheck.

 b.
-The organization shall assess a fair share fee (agency fee) for each faculty member in the CCFT bargaining unit who is not a member of CCFT.
-The organization shall be responsible for collecting fair share fees (agency fees) according to procedures consistent with local, state and federal law and Article VIII, Sections 1 (a) – (d) of the AFT Bylaws.
+The organization shall be responsible for collecting and disbursing all required affiliation dues, including mandated increases of the American Federation of Teachers, the California Federation of Teachers, the California Labor Federation, the Central Coast Labor Council, and other affiliated organizations; of AFT-sponsored occupational liability insurance and fidelity bond fees; and all other mandatory fees and dues.

 c.
-The fair share fee (agency fee) of this organization for non-CCFT members shall be equal to the dues paid by CCFT members for each category of faculty member (tenured, tenure-track, or temporary), except for fair share fee payers who request by a method approved by the Executive Board the discounted (“non-chargeable” or “rebated”) rate.
-Such faculty members shall receive the discounted rate.
+There shall be no minimum union dues.

 d.
-The organization shall be responsible for collecting and disbursing all required affiliation dues, including mandated increases of the American Federation of Teachers, the California Federation of Teachers, the California Labor Federation, the Tri-Counties Central Labor Council, and other affiliated organizations; of AFT-sponsored occupational liability insurance and fidelity bond fees; and all other mandatory fees and dues.

-e.
-There shall be no minimum union dues or minimum fair share (agency) fees.

-f.
 Committee on Political Education (COPE) deductions and donations shall be made on a volunteer basis by a faculty member.
 Upon authorization to CCFT by the faculty member for a COPE deduction, payroll deductions for COPE shall be made to CCFT each month that a COPE member has a paycheck from Cuesta College.

 Section 2.
-Special Assessments
+Dues Changes and Special Assessments

-a.
-Special assessments for specific purposes and a specified duration may be approved by a majority 50%+1 of the membership voting.
+Changes to the dues rate or special assessments may be approved at a general membership meeting, a Council of Representatives meeting, or by ballot in a general election and shall require a simple majority of those voting.
+The membership must be informed of proposed changes in the dues rate or special assessments one calendar week in advance of the vote.

 Section 3.
 Signatories on Disbursements

-a.
 All disbursements shall require two signatures on checks.
 The President, Vice President, Secretary, and Treasurer shall be possible signatories on checks.
-No officer shall sign a check in which s/he is the recipient of the check.
+No officer shall sign a check in which they are the recipient of the check.

 ARTICLE IX: ELECTIONS